 Managing Domains

-Add a single ER Domain
+Creating a single ER Domain

-Add ER Domains
+Creating multiple ER Domains

-Add domain to an ER Entity
+Applying a Domain to an Entity

-Add Domain to ER Entity
+Drag and drop ER Domain to ER Entity

 Relationships